-The range of an electric vehicle is defined as the distance the vehicle will travel on a single full charge of the power pack.
+The range of an electric vehicle is defined as the distance the vehicle travels on a single full charge of the power pack.
 Just like EPA mileage estimates on an automobile, "your mileage may vary."
 Your range results are a direct reflection of your riding habits.
-The more conservative you ride the better range you can expect from your Zero Motorcycle.
+The more conservatively you ride, the better range you can expect from your Zero Motorcycle.

-Some of the factors which affect range include speed, acceleration, number of starts and stops, ambient air temperature as well as changes in elevation.
+Some of the factors which affect range include: speed, acceleration, number of starts and stops, ambient air temperature, as well as changes in elevation.
 The combination of these factors, as you travel from one point to another, defines your trip profile.
 In addition, tire pressure and payload are important considerations.

-We suggest that you ride conservatively when you first get your Zero Motorcycle, and get to know your motorcycle and your commute.
+We suggest that you ride conservatively when you first get your Zero motorcycle, and get to know your motorcycle and your commute.
 Once you become familiar with the range versus performance of your motorcycle, then you can adjust your riding characteristics if you so desire.
 This applies mainly to riders with trip profiles which are at the edge of the performance envelope.
-Those individuals with relatively short commutes can expect to ride quite aggressively and reach their destination with energy to spare.